dasmiq/passim/README.md

 recommend downloading a precompiled, binary distribution of Spark, unpacking it, and adding the `bin` subdirectory to your `PATH`.

-To compile passim itself, install [sbt](http://www.scala-sbt.org/), a build tool for Scala, Java, and other JVM languages.
-Then run:
+To compile passim itself, we use [sbt](http://www.scala-sbt.org/), a build tool for Scala, Java, and other JVM languages.
+A script to automatically download the sbt libraries is included with passim.
+You can thus run:
 ```
-$ sbt package
+$ build/sbt package
 ```

 This should produce a runnable .jar in